10 Types of Bats in South Dakota

 These types of bats in South Dakota have fur that includes shades of brown, orange, red, and gray.

-The Hoary Bat has a unique adaptation to its environment that sets it apart from other bats; it has a built-in thermoregulation system that helps it to survive long periods without food or rest by regulating its temperature in hot or cold weather.
+Its built-in thermoregulation system helps it survive long periods without food or rest by regulating its temperature in hot or cold weather.

 With their large wingspan, they can travel great distances for food and shelter, often migrating yearly between summering grounds and hibernation spots.

-These types of bats in South Dakota are primarily insectivores, meaning they feed on small insects such as mayflies, moths, and dragonflies.
+These bats in South Dakota are primarily insectivores, meaning they feed on small insects such as mayflies, moths, and dragonflies.

-They can be spotted flying close to the ground at night when temperatures cool down but roost in trees or caves during the day for protection from predators.
+They can be spotted flying close to the ground at night when temperatures cool down but roost in trees or caves during the day to protect themselves from predators.

-The Hoary Bat is an important species for providing valuable biological data and also contributes to maintaining ecosystem health by controlling pests like mosquitos and beetles.
+The hoary bat is an important species that provides valuable biological data and also contributes to maintaining ecosystem health by controlling pests like mosquitos and beetles.

 3. Silver-haired Bat